tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - The number of really brilliant companies is finite, so when you do have one it’s better to buy more of it, than to go out to find something else.

 - **A Sure Cure For Taking A Stock For Granted, Is A Big Drop In Price**
-  - Sometimes good luck can mask bad skill.
+  - Sometimes good luck can mask bad skills.
 Like many people who invest with great initial success, Lynch had attained something of a God complex, thinking he was immune to the lumps and bumps of the market.
 The shocks of 1978 & 1987 provided the necessary kick in the pants to remind him of who the real boss is.

 - **Never Bet On A Comeback When They’re Playing “Taps”**
   - Taps is the name of a bugle tune played at military funerals.
-Don’t buy just because price has fallen.
+Don’t buy just because the price has fallen.
 There’s no shame in losing money on a stock.
 Everybody does it.
-What is shameful is to hold onto a stock, or worse, to buy more, when the fundamentals are deteriorating.
+What is shameful is to hold onto a stock, or worse, to buy more when the fundamentals are deteriorating.

 - **If You Like the Store, Chances Are You’ll Like the Stock**

-  - The very homogeneity of taste in food and fashion that makes for a dull culture, also makes fortunes for owners of retail and restaurant companies.
+  - The homogeneity of taste in food and fashion that makes for a dull culture also makes fortunes for owners of retail and restaurant companies.
   - Your edge is not something you get from Wall Street experts.
 It's what you already have.
 You can outperform experts if you use your edge by investing in companies or industries you already understand.
   - In every industry and every region of the country, the observant amateur can find great growth companies long before the professionals have discovered them.

 - **When Insiders Are Buying, It’s A Good Sign**
-  - When several insiders are buying the stock at the same time, it's a positive.
+  - When several insiders buy the stock simultaneously, it's a positive.

 - **In Business, Competition Is Never As Healthy As Total Domination**
   - As a place to invest, lousy industries are better than great industries anytime.
-In a lousy industry, one that’s growing slowly, if at all, the weak drop out and the survivors get a bigger market share.
-A company that can capture an ever increasing share of a stagnant market is better than one that has to protect a dwindling share of an exciting market.
+In a lousy industry that’s growing slowly, if at all, the weak drop out, and the survivors get a bigger market share.
+A company that can capture an ever-increasing share of a stagnant market is better than one that has to protect a dwindling share of an exciting market.
   - Avoid hot stocks in hot industries.
-Great companies in cold, no growth industries are consistent big winners.
+Great companies in the cold, no-growth industries are consistently big winners.

 - **All Else Being Equal, Invest In The Company With The Fewest Colour Photos In The Annual Report**
-  - a thrifty company strives for efficiency in all areas.
+  - a thrifty company that strives for efficiency in all areas.
-  - What you want to see on the balance sheet is at least twice as much equity as debt, and the more equity and the less debt the better.
+  - What you want to see on the balance sheet is at least twice as much equity as debt, and the more equity and the less debt, the better.

 - **When Even The Analysts Are Bored, It’s Time To Start Buying**
   - The real bargains are in industries Wall Street ignores.
 Giant conglomerates have 50 analysts watching their every move.
-Being popular, they’re often bought up to silly PE’s.
-It is the whole phenomenon of the market buying what they are familiar with, rather than what is good.
+Being popular, they’re often bought up to silly PEs.
+It is the whole phenomenon of the market buying what they are familiar with rather than what is good.
   - When investing in a troubled industry, buy companies with staying power.
 Also, wait to see signs of revival.
 Buggy whips & radio tubes were troubled industries that never came back.
   - Pay attention to facts, not forecasts.
 Ask yourself: What do I make if I'm right, and what could I lose if I'm wrong?
 Look for a risk-reward ratio of 3:1 or better.
   - A stock-market decline is as routine as a winter Colorado blizzard.
 If prepared, it can't hurt you.
-A decline is a great chance to pick up bargains left behind by those who’re fleeing the storm in panic.
+A decline is a great chance to pick up bargains left behind by those fleeing the storm in panic.
   - Long shots usually backfire or become "no shots."
 Don't buy "cheap" stocks just because they're cheap.
 Buy them because the fundamentals are improving.

 - **Unless You’re A Short Seller Or A Poet Looking For A Wealthy Wife, It Never Pays To Be Pessimistic**
-  - Since Lynch always thought positively, and assumed that the economy would improve, he was always willing to invest in Cyclicals at their nadir.
-Just when it seems things can’t get any worse with Cyclicals, things begin to get better.
+  - Since Lynch always thought positively and assumed that the economy would improve, he was always willing to invest in Cyclicals at their nadir.
+Things begin to get better when things can’t get any worse with Cyclicals.
-  - The most important question to ask about a cyclical is whether the company’s balance sheet is strong enough to survive the next downturn.
+  - The most important question about a cyclical is whether the company’s balance sheet is strong enough to survive the next downturn.
   - Before I invest in any S&L, I like to see that its equity assets ratio is at least 7.5

 - **Companies, Like People, Change Their Names Either Because They’ve Gotten Married, Or They’ve Been Involved In Some Fiasco That They Hope The Public Will Forget.**

 - **Whenever The Queen Is Selling, Buy It**
   - In a democracy, investors vote & governments don’t want disgruntled investors who’ve lost money.
-The British learnt this in 1983, after 2 privatizations came out overpriced & prices dropped.
-Since then, the British have structured deals such that investors don’t lose money, at least in the short term.
+The British learnt this in 1983 after two privatizations came out overpriced & prices dropped.
+Since then, the British have structured deals, so investors don’t lose money, at least in the short term.

-- **Investing is fun, exciting and dangerous, if you don’t do any work**
+- **Investing is fun, exciting and dangerous if you don’t do any work**
   - Keep track of every stock’s story in a logbook.
 Note any new events & pay close attention to earnings.
-Is it a growth, value or cyclical play?
+Is it growth, value or cyclical play?

-- **Behind every stock is a company, find out what it's doing**
+- **Behind every stock is a company.
+Find out what it's doing**
   - Stocks do well for a reason and do poorly for a reason.
 Make sure you know the reasons.
-You have to know what you own, and why you own it.
+You have to know what you own and why you own it.
 "This baby is a cinch to go up!" doesn't count.

 - **Often, there is no correlation between the success of a company's operations and the success of its stock over a few months or even a few years.**
-  - In the long term, there is a 100% correlation between the success of the company and its stock – This disparity is the key to making money; it pays to be patient, and to own successful companies.
+  - In the long term, there is a 100% correlation between the success of the company and its stock – This disparity is the key to making money; it pays to be patient and to own successful companies.
 The stocks that rewarded Lynch the most made their greatest gains in the 3rd or 4th year of ownership.
-A few took 10 years.
+A few took ten years.

 - **Owning stocks is like having children**
   - don't get involved with more than you can handle